-3 Select the Active check box.
-Enter the General and ATM PVC Configuration settings as provided above.
+3 Enter the General and ATM PVC Configuration settings as provided above.

 Set the Type to ADSL over ATM.

 Choose the Encapsulation specified by your DSL service provider.
 For this example, the service provider requires a username and password to establish Internet connection.
 Therefore, select PPPoE as the WAN encapsulation type.